MicrosoftDocs/minecraft-creator/creator/Documents/Practices/GuidelinesForBuildingCooperativeAddons.md

 Like texture names, texture references need to be unique to prevent items from using the wrong texture when multiple add-ons are applied.
 When creating texture references, use the pack's "namespace:" before the name.
 This will prevent any conflicts.

+### Localization (Lang Files)

+If you localize your packs via .lang resource files, ensure that you use namespaced names for your .lang string replacement tokens.

 ### Geometry Identifiers

 Geometry identifiers also need to be unique to prevent items from using the wrong geo file when multiple add-ons are applied.
 Geometry identifiers need to start with "geometry.".
 Because of that, we recommend that add ".namespace" immediately after "geometry.".
 Your geometry identifiers will look like this: `geometry.creatorname_gamename.whatever.else`.
 Doing this will prevent conflicts with other geometry files in add-ons.